-Mónica Martins is a Portuguese entrepreneur who lived and worked between Spain and Portugal mainly, with her own scientific and cultural projects but mainly with scientific conferences promoted by her company.
+Mónica Martins is a Portuguese entrepreneur who lived and worked in Spain and Portugal, promoting scientific and cultural projects.

 In March 2014, she moved to Edinburgh to participate in the Erasmus for Young Entrepreneurs, working as assistant director of DECAGRAM Ltd.

-Currently, all international projects organized by Mónica are developed by her company Theorem, in partnership with researchers from European universities.
+Currently, all international projects organised by Mónica are promoted by her company Theorem, in partnership with researchers from European universities.

-Monica loves animals, going for walks in the Pentlands, living in Scotland, meeting new people, her friends from all over the world, music and spending time in alone in silence.
+Monica loves animals, going for walks, living in Scotland, meeting new people, her friends from all over the world, music, books, and spending time in alone in silence.